wagtail/wagtail/docs/reference/contrib/routablepage.rst

     >>> event_page.reverse_subpage('events_for_year', args=(2015, ))
     'year/2015/'

 This method only returns the part of the URL within the page.
-To get the full URL, you must append it to the values of either the :attr:`~wagtail.wagtailcore.models.Page.url` or the :attr:`~wagtail.wagtailcore.models.Page.full_url` attribute on your page:
+To get the full URL, you must append it to the values of either the :attr:`~wagtail.core.models.Page.url` or the :attr:`~wagtail.core.models.Page.full_url` attribute on your page:

 .. code-block:: python